-It is no secret that the digital revolution is completely transforming the role of media agencies, since Search or programmaticprogrammaticProgrammatic advertising refers to the automated buying and selling of ad space.
-Most of the time, it takes place in real time through platforms such as ad exchanges, DSPs and SSPs.Learn more campaigns are not managed the same way as TV or print budgets were in the past.
+It is no secret that the digital revolution is completely transforming the role of media agencies, since Search or programmatic campaigns are not managed the same way as TV or print budgets were in the past.
 This shift also affects media buying!

 Faced with this new order, in-housing has emerged as a fitting solution for a growing number of advertisers – integrated first by pure players.
 As their business models are changed by the digital transformation, more and more advertisers are taking this step, with varying stakes.

-Despite being an established trend, in-housing somehow remains little-discussed. fifty-five’s Pierre Harand, Managing Director France, volunteered to share some tips for responding to the most frequently asked questions for advertisers.
+Despite being an established trend, in-housing somehow remains little-discussed.
+Pierre Harand, Managing Director France at 55, volunteered to share some tips for responding to the most frequently asked questions for advertisers.

 What does “in-housing” really mean for media buying?

 Advertisers should understand that in-housing does not mean recruiting a brand new team to take care of everything.
 It’s not an all or nothing game.
 In-housing can be done to varying degrees, depending on which link in the media buying value chain is concerned:

 - Operating campaigns: Buy inventory and manage programmatic bidding

 - Managing and contracting tools ( ad server, bidding tools, etc.): Traditionally, the agency almost always owns the contract while the advertiser does not own data collected through tools

 - Measuring performance: Measure on- and offline conversions, attribute sales to different campaigns and advertising channels, and maintain dashboards that are required to monitor ad campaigns